 The proceedings have progressed to completion of discovery stage for the plaintiff and certain defendants.
-Defences including amended defences have been filed by all of the director defendants excluding the first defendant and defences have been filed by the other defendants.
+The defendants who are participating in the proceedings have all filed defences (and in some instances, amended defences) to which the plaintiff has filed replies.